 - Indicate the overall project budget even if you only apply for partial funding.
 This will give the decision-maker an overall picture of your project.

-If you are applying for a project grant to cover only the cost of labour, a cost estimate is not required.
-Estimate the amount of the project grant on the basis of the monthly sum of an artist grant (approximately 1700 euros).
+If you are applying for a project grant to cover only the cost of labour, estimate the amount of the project grant on the basis of the monthly sum of an artist grant (approximately 1700 euros).

 When applying as a work group

 - The application should be filled in by the contact person for the work group and include the names and personal identification numbers of the other group members.